[Home]

 1971: BA, Philosophy, Univ. of South Alabama, Minors: Math, History

-Here is my official (somewhat dated) resume as Word and PDF files.
+Here is my official (very dated) resume as Word and PDF files.

 Jim Anderson's Brief Biography

-Jim has spent practically all of his adult life in post-secondary education.
-His last position was that of Professor and Coordinator of the Web Technologies and Networking Technology.
+Jim spent practically all of his adult life in post-secondary education.
+His last position was that of Professor and Coordinator of the Web Technologies and Networking Technology at Sandhills Community College.

 From 1984 until 2001 he taught and coordinated the Computer Engineering Technology A.A.S. curriculum.
 Since 1982, he has taught courses in almost every area of PC computer technology – including many programming languages, desktop applications, networking, PC hardware, and operating systems.
 He was instrumental in the creation of the Internet Technologies A.A.S. (now Web Technologies) curriculum for the state of North Carolina.
 He initiated the popular Network Administration & Support (now Networking Technology) A.A.S. degree program in the fall of 1999 and the Cisco Networking certificate at Sandhills Community College in the spring of 1999.
 He set up and administered SCC's Distance Learning Server (1999-2005).
 In 1997 he began the first Distance Learning courses at SCC.
 In 1996-97, he created and maintained the Sandhills Community College web site (sandhills.edu) until September 2005.
-During the same period he created and continues to maintain the Internet Resources (scc.pinehurst.net, 3gooddogs.com, jimanderson.org) web site, a documented link resource for many of the best sites for search engines, news, weather, maps, education, research, computer hardware, software, Windows, Linux, web development, web graphics, and much more.
+During the same period he created and continues to maintain the Internet Resources (scc.pinehurst.net) web site, a documented link resource for many of the best sites on the Internet.
 In 1983 he was named Sibley Professor for "Professional Achievement and Noteworthy Service."
 From 1979 till 1982 he taught in the SCC Math Department.
 On coming to SCC in 1978 he taught in SCC Continuing Education department.

 Jim earned a M.A. in Philosophy, with a minor in Religion, in 1979 from the Univ. of Florida, Gainesville, Florida.
 He received a B.A. in Philosophy, with minors in Mathematics and History, in 1971 from the Univ. of South Alabama, Mobile, Alabama.